Rajesh-1808/DEVOPS/README.md

 12. Contains log files (var -> log)
 13. External media (media)
 14. Hidden files are also called as Dot files in UNIX(.dot) they are automatically generated at the time of installing applications.
+15. Every files has 2 owners one is user and the group

 GUI vs CLI
 ----------